Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Kim says, “I hear all the time from parents, ‘We knew something wasn't quite right.’
 They just didn't know what to call it or what to do about it.
 If you think something's not right - don't wait.
 Early intervention is the key to the most successful treatment.
 Parents should trust their gut especially if there's any kind of family history of learning difficulties.”

-By talking and reading to your children from the very beginning of their life, parents will be better equipped to realize when something might not be going right.
+By talking and reading to their children from the very beginning of their life, parents will be better equipped to realize when something might not be going right.

 So what should you do if you think your child is struggling with dyslexia?
 Kim says your pediatrician is the best place to start.
 “That would be a great place to start, the pediatrician can get a referral for an evaluation so we can better understand how [kids] learn and what they need to help them.”